Major Rivers: A Texas Water Education Program

 Activities: Students read page 3 in the workbook, discuss it, and sing the water cycle song.
 The teacher demonstrates the water cycle.
 Students complete laboratory activities demonstrating evaporation, condensation, and percolation.
 Students complete the exercise on page 4.

 Lesson 3: Texas Water Supply and Water Planning

 Objective: Students will identify basic facts about the water supply in Texas, including regional differences in rainfall, the amount of water supplied by surface water and by groundwater, and learn about the state's major rivers and aquifers.
 Students will also understand the importance of water planning and identify water management strategies used to ensure adequate water supply.

 Activities: Students read page 5 in the workbook and study the maps on pages 6 and 7.
 They learn facts about the major rivers of Texas, discuss the major aquifers map, and compare rainfall in different regions of Texas.
 Students create a groundwater/surface water model and investigate the effect of soil stratification on groundwater/surface water supply.
 They complete the "Water: Coursing through History" activity where students role-play the water needs of various water users historically compared to today.
-The concept of water planning in Texas is discussed and illustrated with a transparency of Regional Water Planning Groups and an Internet exercise using TWDB's website.
+The concept of water planning in Texas is discussed and illustrated with an Internet exercise using TWDB's website.
 The teacher conducts a review exercise of water supply information through the "Water Baseball" game.
 Students complete the exercise on page 8.

 Lesson 4: Watersheds and River Basins

 Objective: Students will understand the concepts of river basins and watersheds and be able to identify their river basin and local watershed.
 Students will create changes in a simulated streambed to evaluate the effects on water flow rates and directions.